Peng-Protocol/Dexhune-SS/ShockSpace/Documentation/ShockSpace.md

     - `listingId` (uint256): Listing ID to analyze.
     - `maxIterations` (uint256): Maximum users to return.
   - **Actions:**
-    - Validates non-zero maxIterations.
+    - Validates non-zero maxIterations and valid listingId.
-    - Limits to maxIterations or allListings length.
+    - Limits to maxIterations or liquidityProviders length for the listing.
     - Collects non-zero listingLiquidity amounts into TrendData array.
     - Sorts in descending order via _sortDescending.
     - Returns users and amounts arrays.